-“I followed up with the patient and explained that he had a pinched nerve and prescribed some medication for him,” he continued.
+“I followed up with the patient and explained that he had a pinched nerve and prescribed some medication for him.

 “I explained that one medication was a muscle relaxer and the other was an anti-inflammatory drug.
 He again asked me, ‘I see, which one will un-pinch the pinched nerve?’

 Pinched nerve is a diagnosis that is offered to millions of patients daily.
+If the nerve goes into the legs it is often called sciatica.
 In the majority of cases, the next step is exactly the same as in this case; a prescription for muscle relaxers and anti-inflammatory medication, possibly a steroid.
 That is essentially standard procedure for many doctors.

 Your spinal nerves branch off the spinal cord and provide neurological connections with every part of your body.
-The nerves pass between the spinal bones (vertebrae) as they separate from the spinal cord and extend to the body parts that they supply.
+The nerves pass between the spinal bones (vertebrae) as they branch off from the spinal cord and extend to the body parts that they control.
 It is at these locations between the vertebrae that the nerves are most vulnerable to injury or compression.

-As you can imagine, if the nerve is being compressed physically by a protruding disc or an adjacent bony structure, taking medication will not physically correct the problem.
-In severely degenerated cases, surgery may be required.
+If the nerve is being compressed physically by a protruding disc or an adjacent bony structure, taking medication will not physically correct the problem.
+In extremely severely degenerated cases, surgery may be required.